appserver-io-dist/centos/README.md

-Distribution build and packaging environment for CentOs Linux
+Distribution build and packaging environment for CentOS Linux
 =============================================================

-This package provides build and packaging tools for [CentOs](http://www.centos.org/) versions of appserver.io.
+This package provides build and packaging tools for [CentOS](http://www.centos.org/) versions of appserver.io.

 # External Links